Francisco de Miranda: Russia

 Miranda then travelled throughout Europe, including present-day Belgium, Germany, Austria, Hungary, Poland, Greece and Italy, where he remained for over a year.
 After passing through Constantinople, Turkey, he visited the court of Catherine the Great, who was visiting Kiev and the Crimea.
 In Crimea, Miranda was received by the influential Prince Grigory Potemkin and later on, when the empress arrived, he was introduced to her.
 His sojourn in Russia took much longer because of the unexpected hospitality and attention received by the court and the empress.
 When she realized the dangers surrounding him, particularly the Inquisition order for his apprehension, she decided to protect him at all cost.

 She instructed all Russian ambassadors in Europe to assist him in any form and with great care, in order to protect him from the persecution in place.
 She extended him a Russian passport.
 He was also introduced to the king of Poland, Stanisław II August, with whom he exchanged many intellectual and political views on America and Europe.
 The king invited him to Poland.
 In Hungary, he stayed in the palace of Prince Nicholas Esterházy, who was sympathetic to his ideas, and wrote him a letter of recommendation to meet the musician Joseph Haydn.

 Attempts to abduct Miranda by the diplomatic representatives of Spain failed as the Russian ambassador in London, Semyon Vorontsov, declared on 4 August 1789, to the Secretary of State for Foreign Affairs, Francis Osborne, that Miranda, although a Spanish subject, was a member of the Russian diplomatic mission in London.
 Miranda made use of the Spanish–British diplomatic row known as the Nootka Crisis in February 1790 to present to some British cabinet ministers his ideas about the independence of Spanish territories in America.

+In April 1788 Miranda visited the Dutch Republic and met with merchants on the Caribbean, the scientist Petrus Camper in the Hague and the banker Henry Hope at villa Welgelegen in Haarlem.
+Miranda was particularly interested in the organization and living conditions of prisons and charitable institutions.